pragyaai/ndna/_llm/FAQ.md

 Large $\Delta \kappa_\ell^{(\text{Æ})}$ values expose layerwise conflict zones invisible in outputs, enabling targeted audit of inherited cultural inconsistencies {% cite coifman2006diffusion %} {% cite matena2022merging %}.

-## What are the mathematical risks of assuming linearity in ÆTHER's latent recombination, and how might this mask deeper cultural incompatibilities?
+✶ **What are the mathematical risks of assuming linearity in ÆTHER's latent recombination, and how might this mask deeper cultural incompatibilities?**

-ÆTHER's latent recombination is often modeled as:
+➠ ÆTHER's latent recombination is often modeled as:

 $$
 h_\ell^{(\text{Æ})} = \alpha h_\ell^{(A)} + (1 - \alpha) h_\ell^{(B)}